notofonts/noto-sans-nushu/process.md

 #### 01 - Basic construction
 The composition and structure of a Nüshu character in a lozenge frame is one of the main features stated in the description of the script itself.
 There is no changing metrics (meaning no ascenders or descenders) from one character to another, as in all Nüshu texts the characters are aligned both vertically and horizontally.
 There are no short glyphs and longer ones.
-(images samples of texts)
+(10-images samples of texts)

     01.A - Spacing (vertical, and not horizontal)
     I made an average measure of space measurement between two characters, and set this as the one for Noto Sans Nüshu.
 It is clearly shorter than the lenght of the column space, but there is no consistent ratio between both.
-    (illustration)
+    (10-1-illustration)
     01.B - Baseline
     The baseline as we consider it with Latin glyphs is different for Nüshu characters.
 There are written following a central vertical line.
-    (illustration)
+    (10-2-illustration)
     01.C - Line height, or in this case, column space As they are written vertically, the space between two columns of characters has to be wide enough to ease the reading.
-    (illustration)
+    (10-3-illustration)

 #### 02 - Proportions
 Another main feature of Nüshu characters is their elongated proportion.
-Documents are all presenting a horizontal alignment of every characters, so a consistent (optical) height can be a feature to uniformity.
+Documents are mostly presenting a horizontal alignment of every characters for fluid legibility, so a consistent (optical) height can be a feature to uniformity.

     02.A - Proportions compared to Latin
     Nüshu characters are (generally) set in the opposite direction compared to Latin in a text, other directions are rare exceptions.
-A match in weight and color for both scripts is to be considered, in cases like texts in English and Nüshu characters are set together in academic texts for example.
-Nüshu characters proportions are defined here to visually look even with Latin letters.
+A match in weight and color for both scripts is still to be considered, in cases like texts in English and Nüshu characters are set together in academic texts for example.
+Nüshu characters proportions are defined here to visually look uniform side by side with Latin letters.
-    (comparison of Latin letters metrics and Nüshu glyphs) 02.B - Components proportions between each other We see elements, as components, attached to what seems to be the main part (example with 1B2C6 or 1B2BF).
+    (11-1-comparison of Latin letters metrics and Nüshu glyphs) 02.B - Components proportions between each other We see elements, as components, attached to what seems to be the main part.
 Some elements can be found in combination with other main components in other glyphs.
 Which proportions they should have between each other is something to check with the comparison with grouped characters.
-    (illustration)
+    (11-2-illustration)
-    In other situations, some glyphs are another one doubled, like 1B2C9, 1B2B5 or 1B2F5.
+    In other situations, some glyphs are a same one doubled.
 Now, is there one smaller than the other one is also a question that seeing the comparisons can be dealt with.
-    (illustration)
+    (11-3-illustration)

-#### 03 - Curves curvature
+#### 03 - Curves
-Some writers don’t give curvature in glyphs that have curved strokes.
-When we compare with many other writers style, we can see that curves for some glyphs are to be considered the standard, and a straight line as a simplification of daily life hand writing style.
+Curves strokes is a specific feature to Nüshu that has to be kept even in a *sans* serif such as Noto Sans.
+The degree of curvature had been defined to be present without exaggeration.
-(see 1B175, 1B196, 1B181 by Gao Yinxian…)
+(12-curves)

 #### 04 - Stroke endings
 Noto Sans in Latin has different shapes for horizontal or vertical endings, and also perpendicular ones for the top endings.
 This last feature in Noto Sans Latin seems to be the one that can be ‘borrowed’ into Nüshu characters and give a feeling of design consistency without denaturalize Nüshu script, as they are all starting or ending with the pen on or off the media without any other detail (there are no serifs anywhere on Nüshu glyphs).
-(zoom on Noto Sans Latin stroke endings and application on Nüshu glyphs)
+(13-zoom on Noto Sans Latin stroke endings and application on Nüshu glyphs)

 #### 05 - Strokes lenghts

     05.A - With lines
     The length of many strokes, weither they are on the left or the right side of the character, can be different from one another.
-If we follow the rule of “left side lower than right side” (左低右高), for the bottom stroke endings, the left stroke should end to the bottom line while the right one be higher.
+If we follow the rule of “left side lower than right side” (左低右高), for the bottom stroke endings, the left stroke should end to the bottom line while the right one is higher.
 And it should be the opposite for the top stroke endings.
 We see this rule applied in many hand written characters.
-    (example of stroke endings to the same height and others with the rule applied) 05.B - With closed shapes
+    (14-1-example of stroke endings to the same height and others with the rule applied) 05.B - With closed shapes
     With several squared shaped glyphs, we see the first stroke (on top left) going even further to the top than the rest of the square’s ‘body’.
 After examining the comparisons, we can deduce that even if it gives a charming and elegant look to the overall shape, this is a stylistic feature and is not part of the glyph’s standard structure.
 This could possibly be taken in consideration for a ‘serif-like’ style of Nüshu typefaces.
-    (illustration)
+    (15-1-illustration)

 #### 06 - Dots and circles
 The dots on Nüshu characters are made with (in most cases and without particular intention of added style) a single dot made with the tip of the tool without added movement.
 They should convey this idea also on Noto Sans Nüshu, here with the dot borrowed from Noto Sans Latin i and j.
-(zoom on Noto Sans Latin dots and application on Nüshu glyphs) One glyph gives a specific question with the shape of the circles: 1B2F1.
-On the Unicode chart, its appearance makes it look like a tree branch with 5 leaves leaning downward.
-But in many samples, those ‘leaves’ are more like 5 circles more or less close or attached to the central ‘branch’.
+(16-1-zoom on Noto Sans Latin dots and application on Nüshu glyphs) One glyph gives a specific question with the shape of the circles: 1B2F1.
+On the Unicode chart, its appearance makes it look like a tree branch with five leaves leaning downward.
+But in many samples, those ‘leaves’ are more like five circles more or less close or attached to the central ‘branch’.
 Instead of being 5 circles with a vertical angle, they are all turning towards the central branch without being attached to it.
 I’ll follow this specification for this glyph in Noto Sans Nüshu.
-(example with 1B2F1)
+(16-2-example with 1B2F1)

 In some cases, one same writer can even make dots as circles… Which could be confusing, but when compared with many other samples, we can easily see that the dot is the “real” construction of a glyph.
-(example with 1B2A4, 1B24D, 1B184)
+(16-3-example with 1B2A4, 1B24D, 1B184)

 Circles are said to be written in two parts: one circle on each left-right side, and both from top to bottom (Nüshu script description).
 Even though on some documents it is visibly made differently, the majority follow the same rule.
 The others can be considered as voluntary style effects or maybe even mistakes…
-(examples of circles on glyphs like 1B1C4, 1B1F7, 1B192, 1B2A9…)
+(16-4-examples of circles on glyphs like 1B1C4, 1B1F7, 1B192, 1B2A9…)

 #### 07 - Square skeletons
 In most cases, and in their theoretical construction, squared parts are made with four separate diagonal strokes.
 In a few documents (mostly calligraphy scrolls), we see a soft single curve on the right side on these squared parts.
 After reaching the authors, they say that this is a stylistic feature to make characters look even more “Nüshu-ish” in their calligraphy, and that a four strokes construction is indeed the real structure of this part in every glyphs bearing this component.
-(examples with 1B2B5, 1B2F7… - even the video with Hu Meiyue writing 1B2F7)
+(17-examples with 1B2B5, 1B2F7… - even the video with Hu Meiyue writing 1B2F7)

 #### 08 - Weight
 08.A - Stroke thickness
 For the simplest glyphs, the stroke thickness can be easily matched with the one in Latin.
 But, just like with Chinese Hanzi, there are much more complex glyphs that need to keep the same weight color as the simple ones and stay within the same metrics.
 This leads to a similar challenge in optical adjustments of stroke thicknesses and counters to get to a homogeneous consistency.
-(example with 1B173, 1B2EC and 1B2FB)
+(18-example with 1B173, 1B2EC and 1B2FB)